uc-cdis/cdis-manifest/README.md

 * submit a pull request (PR)
 * after the PR is approved and merged, then kickoff a deployment script (details TBD) - production deployment automation pulls manifests from the `master` git branch
 * run gen3's integration test suite against the new production deployment (this happens automatically)

+Note that the Google Data Access integration tests are NOT ran when changes are made to environments that do not use Google Data Access features.
+The list of environments that do run these tests can be updated in [this file](https://github.com/uc-cdis/gen3-qa/blob/master/run-tests.sh).

 ## Automation